Noxde/glyph-redeemer/README.md

 Choose the version that matches your operating system and download it.

-**Note:** Ensure that you have the necessary browser extension for cookie management, as mentioned in the [Prerequisites](#2-prerequisites) section, to use the application effectively.
+Additionally, you will need a browser extension for cookie management based on your preferred web browser like [Cookie Editor](https://cookie-editor.cgagnier.ca/).
+It's available for Chrome, FireFox, Safari, Edge and Opera

 ## 5. Usage